Breaking News | COVID-19: Lagos intensifies public sensitisation on second wave

-This was done through interaction between the staff of the Ministry of Information and Strategy, led by the Director of Public Enlightenment, Toyin Adeni-Awosika, and members of the public.
+This was done through the interaction between the staff of the Ministry of Information and Strategy, led by the Director of Public Enlightenment, Mr Toyin Adeni-Awosika, and members of the public.

-Mr Adeni-Awosika said there was the need for adherence to guidelines stipulated by the government to curtail the spread of the deadly virus.
+Adeni-Awosika said that there was a need for adherence to guidelines stipulated by the government to curtail the spread of the deadly virus.

 According to him, the state government is dismayed with the flagrant disregard for COVID-19 protocols by members of the public.